vtenfys/ninetales/README.md

 yarn add @ninetales/ninetales --registry http://localhost:4873
 ```

 > Note: Ninetales package names are different to their directory names.
-For example, a package with the directory name `ninetales-foobar` will have the package name `@ninetales/foobar`.
+For example, a package with the directory name `ninetales-foo-bar` will have the package name `@ninetales/foo-bar`.
 The exception to this is the `@ninetales/ninetales` package, whose directory name is just `ninetales`.

 You can also configure Yarn to use the Verdaccio registry by default, instead of specifying it for each add/install command: